Author of the novels STRAW MAN, FEVER, GRAY, and BLACK

 He deeply believes that reading should be fun and pleasurable, and that when you finish one of his books you breathe a deep, satisfied sigh, and wish there were just a few more pages.

-David and his wonderful wife Lisa have three terrific kids, Nikki, Aaron, and Ian.
+David and his wonderful wife Lisa have three terrific kids, Nikki, Aaron, and Ian. and three awesome granddaughters.
 He and his wife live in the suburbs of Columbus, Ohio.
 They love traveling here and abroad and seeing the world, which is why his stories tend to gravitate outside of the U.S.

-His third novel, the YA dystopian thriller GRAY, was released in September of 2020 through Brother Mockingbird Publishing.
+His third novel, the YA dystopian thriller GRAY, was released in September of 2020.